-- 5.6.1 Pilots should be aware that aerial application operations are conducted from some non-controlled aerodromes. - 5.6.2 Aerial application operations frequently involve low-level manoeuvring after take-off and prior to landing.
+- 5.6.1 Pilots should be aware that aerial application operations are conducted from some noncontrolled aerodromes. - 5.6.2 Aerial application operations frequently involve low-level manoeuvring after take-off and prior to landing.
 These low-level manoeuvres are not required to conform to the standard traffic circuit.
 However, pilots of other aircraft can expect aerial application (agricultural) aircraft to: - maintain a listening watch and broadcast their intentions on the CTAF - give priority to other traffic.

-5.7 Balloons and hot-air airships
+5.7 Part 131 aircraft (Balloons and hot-air airships)

-- 5.7.1 Aerodromes at which balloons and hot-air airships operate are marked on charts with the balloon symbol.
+- 5.7.1 Balloons are most likely to be airborne in the early morning or late afternoon. - 5.7.2 Aerodromes at which Part 131 aircraft regularly operate may be marked on charts with the balloon symbol.
 Powered aircraft must give way to balloons.
-Depending on their qualifications, when overflying a non-controlled aerodrome pilots of balloons and hot-air airships are permitted to operate as low as 1 500 ft above aerodrome elevation.
-They are required to broadcast their position and intentions on the CTAF. - 5.7.2 Balloons may approach the aerodrome on a different track to the one they intend for landing to take advantage of changing wind directions at different altitudes.
+Part 131 aircraft may be operating at any level including taking off and landing.
+Depending on each pilot's qualifications, when overflying a non-controlled aerodrome balloons and hot-air airships are permitted to operate as low as 1 500 ft above aerodrome elevation.
+They are required to broadcast their position and intentions on the CTAF.
+Powered aircraft must give way to balloons; however, a Part 131 aircraft must give way to an aircraft that is landing. - 5.7.3 Balloons may approach the aerodrome on a different track to the one they intend for landing to take advantage of changing wind directions at different altitudes.
 Not all landings are from straight-in approaches, and other pilots should be aware that the balloon may change direction quite quickly as it descends.